-Contaminant (Units) Level Detected MCL MCL G Viola- tion YES/N O Likely Source of Contamination Health Effects of Contaminant Radioactive Cont aminants Compliance Gross Alpha (pCi/L) 5.9 1/14/2014 15 0 No Erosion of natural deposits Certain minerals are radioactive and may emit a form of radiation know as alpha radiation.
+DETECTED WATER QUALITY RESULTS Contaminant (Units) Level Detected MCL MCL G Viola- tion YES/N O Likely Source of Contamination Health Effects of Contaminant Radioactive Cont taminants Compliance Gross Alpha (pCi/L) 5.9 1/14/2014 15 0 No Erosion of natural deposits Certain minerals are radioactive and may emit a form of radiation know as alpha radiation.
 Some people who drink water containing alpha emit- ters in excess of the MCL over many years may have an increased risk of getting cancer.
-Uranium (ug/L) 19.8 1/14/2014 30 0 No Erosion of natural deposits Some people who drink water containing uranium in excess of the MCL over many years may have an increased risk of getting cancer and kidney toxicity.
+Uranium (ug/L) No-detect - 22.
+2017 30 0 No Erosion of natural deposits Some people who drink water containing uranium in excess of the MCL over many years may have an increased risk of getting cancer and kidney toxicity.
 Combined Radium 226 + 228 (pCi/L) 0.2 1/14/2014 5 0 No Erosion of natural deposits Some people who drink water containing radium 226 or 228 in excess of the MCL over many years may have an increased risk of getting cancer.
-Inorganic Contar ninants Barium (ppm) 0.0056 2 2 No Discharge of drill- ing wastes; dis- charge from metal refineries; erosion of natural deposits Some people who drink water containing barium in excess of the MCL over many years could experience an increase in their blood pressure.
-Fluoride (ppm) 1.08 4 4 No Erosion of natural deposits; water ad- ditive which pro- motes strong teeth; discharge from fer- tilizer and alumi- num factories Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
+Inorganic Contar Barium ninants 0.0071- 2 2 No Discharge of drill Some people who drink water containing herium in every of the MCI (ppm) 0.0072 2 2 NO Discharge of drill- ing wastes; dis- charge from metal refineries; erosion of natural deposits Some people who drink water containing barium in excess of the MCL over many years could experience an increase in their blood pressure.
+Chromium (ppb) 0.0014- 0.0042 100 100 Discharge from steel and pulp mills; erosion of natural deposits Some people who use water containing chromium well in excess of the MCL over many years could experience allergic dermatitis.
+Fluoride (ppm) 0.26-0.94 4 4 No Erosion of natural deposits; water ad- ditive which pro- motes strong teeth; discharge from fer- tilizer and alumi- num factories Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
 Fluoride in drinking water at half the MCL or more may cause mottling of children's teeth, usually in children less than nine years old.
 Mottling also known as dental fluorosis, may include brown staining and/or pitting of the teeth, and occurs only in developing teeth before they erupt from the gums.

-Nitrate (as Nitrogen) (ppm) 0.48 2/9/16 10 10 No Runoff from ferti- lizer use; leaching from septic tanks, sewage; erosion of natural deposits (5 ppm through 10ppm) Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
+Nitrate (as Nitrogen) (ppm) 0.38 - 0.87 2018 10 10 No Runoff from ferti- lizer use; leaching from septic tanks, sewage; erosion of natural deposits (5 ppm through 10ppm) Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant, you should ask for advice from your health care provider.
 (Above 10 ppm) Infants below the age of six months who drink water containing nitrate in excess of the MCL could become seriously ill and, if untreated, may die.
 Symptoms include shortness of breath and blue baby syndrome.

+Sodium 6.59 - 50.1 2018 No limit No limit No Natural deposits Water with high sodium content may taste salty.

+PFOS None Voluntary sampling for compounds known to cause health hazards

+PFOA Detected

+(Perflourinat-

+ed com- 2017

+pounds)